WaterML 2.0 becomes an official OGC standard

 June 27, 2012

-Vote confirms format as an official open data standard for hydrological time series encoding.
+Public vote confirms the format as an official Open Geospatial Consortium (OGC) open data standard for hydrological time series encoding.

 KISTERS has been actively involved in the OGC Hydrology Domain Working Group (HDWG) charged with the development of WaterML 2.0 for many years.
 The group is proud to see the long-term effort has paid out.
 HDWG was established to provide a venue and mechanism for technical and institutional solutions to address the challenge of describing and exchanging data that describe the state and location of water resources, both above the surface and underground.
 WaterML 2.0 pushes data interoperability to new dimensions.
 Although initially developed for use in the water world, the standard remains sufficiently generic to enable application in different industries.